0xtimsb/care-connect/readme.md

 <h1 align="center">
-🌐 CareConnect
+🌐 Care Connect
 </h1>
 <p align="center">
 MongoDB, Expressjs, React, Nodejs
 </p>

-> MERN is a fullstack implementation in MongoDB, Expressjs, React, Nodejs, SocketIO
+> MERN is a fullstack implementation in MongoDB, Expressjs, React, Nodejs,
+> SocketIO

 MERN stack is the idea of using TypeScript/Node for fullstack web development.